yurug/oss-ecosystem-data/README.md

 ## Setup

+By default, the data sets are expecting to be loaded in `./data`.
+This can be changed by setting the environment variable `ECOSS_DATASETS` to another path.

 We are using postgres to efficiently store data sets, so you need to setup postgres properly.
 It will also consume several gigabytes on your hard drive.